bioinf-jku/TTUR/README.md

 In this repository we provide two implementations to calculate the FID, a "unbatched" and a "batched" version.
 Here "unbatched" and "batched" refer to the way the data is fed into the inception net.
 The used pretrained model (see below for the link) takes individual images in JPEG format as input.
 The "unbatched" version uses this original input layer whereas the "batched" version skips this layer.
-This results in a different FID for the two versions, since the convertion into and from JEPG slightly changes the RGB values.
+This results in a different FID for the two versions, since the conversion into and from JPEG slightly changes the RGB values.
 Note, that while the two versions behave consistently on there own, they are not directly compareable.

 The experiments in the paper are done with the "unbatched" version, except for the reported consistancy tests.